Corruption in France: Extent and perceptions

-In 2011, Transparency International concluded in its annual report for 2011 that France does not do enough to stop corruption.
+In 2011, Transparency International concluded in its annual report 2011 that France does not do enough to stop corruption.
 A TNS Sofres poll in October 2011 indicated that 72% of the French public had the perception that politicians are corrupt.

-In France in 2009 all major foreign investors and exporters and more than 80 per cent of surveyed executives admitted to 'not being familiar at all' with one of the most important legal frameworks in global business.
+In France, in 2009 all major foreign investors and exporters and more than 80 per cent of surveyed executives admitted to 'not being familiar at all' with one of the most important legal frameworks in global business.
 A cartel constitutes a crime punishable by imprisonment and/or fines.
-Staff and budgets for public enforcement of securities regulation was a one third in France compared to UK in 2008.
+Staff and budgets for public enforcement of securities regulation was one third in France compared to the UK in 2008.

 Areas

 Elections

 Political corruption studies include the presidential campaign 2007 finance investigation in the value of €150,000 from Liliane Bettencourt to Nicolas Sarkozy.
 The maximum individual support is €4,600.
 Jacques Chirac was accused of using public funds for his election campaign in Paris in the 1990s.

 On 15 December 2011, Chirac was found guilty and given a suspended sentence of two years.
 He was convicted of diverting public funds, abuse of trust and illegal conflict of interest.

 The suspended sentence meant he did not have to go to prison and took account of his age, health, and status as a former head of state.
 He did not attend his trial since medical doctors deemed that his neurological problems damaged his memory.